Abbotsford Addictions CentreOutpatient community-based alcohol and drug counselling program

 - We do prevention work in the schools and community and sponsor several community committees dealing with prevention.

 - Our staff continuously upgrade their knowledge and skills in order to provide effective services.
-We provided culturally sensitive counselling and can provide services in Hindi, Urdu and Punjabi.
+We provide culturally sensitive counselling and can provide services in Hindi, Urdu and Punjabi.

 Who We Help